The Human Resources Department strives to provide the highest quality of service to city departments, employees and the citizens of Topeka.

 - Employee Service Award Program: Administers service award program

 - Labor Relations: Directs labor negotiations and administers contracts for seven bargaining groups

-- Employee Training: In conjunction with city departments, develops employee training programs and administers tuition reimbursement for employees
+- Employee Training: In conjunction with city departments, develop organizational training and career development opportunities and administers tuition reimbursement for employees

-- Employee Benefits: Administers employee insurance and city benefit programs, disability benefits and leaves, employment physicals, and drug testing programs
+- Employee Benefits: Administers employee insurance and city benefit programs, disability benefits and leaves, employment physicals, drug testing programs, and employee wellness

 If a job offer is made, you will be required to:

 - Pass a post-offer drug screen (may include a medical examination depending on position)

 - Pass a background check (consisting of inquiries into the applicant's criminal, employment, driving record, credit history, education, and/or civil records)

 - Submit verification of your legal right to work in the United States